edreyer/Blog/content/blog/Building-a-Pure-Functional-Random-Number-Generator/index.md

 The use of immutable data is one of the core tenets of Functional Programming (FP).
 Functional programs are easier to test and to prove correct.
 It turns out functional programs can easily be parallelized, largely due to this aspect.

 Having practiced OOP for many years, my experience in trying to grok FP to be a long and sometimes frustrating experience.
-I've found online resources to be either trivial (e.g. *"A pure function is..."*) or opaque (e.g. *"Tagless Final?"*).
+I've found online resources to be either trivial (e.g. *"A pure function is..."*) or opaque (e.g. *"Tagless Final"?*).
 Essentially, it felt like being given a whole new toolbox, with a whole new set of tools, some of which I might understand to a degree, but none of which I know how or where to use.

 The goal here is to start simply enough with a question.
 How can I create pure functional random number generator (RNG)?
 From this starting point, we can methodically create an abstraction of that concept and in the process discover something called the State Monad.
 More importantly, by the end of this process we should have a decent understanding of what that is, and how to use it.

 We're going to take a step-by-step approach.
 We will move pretty quickly past the trivial into slightly more advanced topics.
 The goal is not only introduce new concepts but provide enough material so that you, dear reader, have some understanding of how and when you might use some of these concepts.
 Let's get started.

 ### A Basic Functional Random Number Generator
-Our RNG will essentially be implemented as a simple method on a class.
+Our RNG will initially be implemented as a simple method on a class.
 We're not going to actually create a random number generator from scratch, but we'll make use of java's `java.util.Random`.
 This will just be an implementation detail of our method.

 Starting from first principals, in FP parlance, a **pure function** is simply a function that given some input **X**, will **always** return the same output **Y**.
 No exceptions.
 Literally, no `Exception`s.
 Here is an example of a very basic pure function in java.